 The Concept of putting systemic pesticides on our companion animals under the guise of maintaining good health seems to us a crazy idea.
 Often these dangerous chemicals can make our animals very sick, with the related health concerns easily outweighing the marketing promises in our opinion.
 When you further understand that 80% of a flea's lifespan is spent, and 95% of a flea population exists, in your animal's environment, poisoning your animal may seem even crazier to you!
-Click here for a chat room where people just like you share their experiences with topical flea and tick pesticides.

 When manufacturing and marketing these topical flea and tick pesticides, it is evident to us that the overall health and wellness of your animals did not enter into the decision making process at all.
 The major concerns of the manufacturers appears to be that one, the poisons used did kill fleas and two, they needed to make sure that most animals did not keel over dead immediately after application.
 On both these concerns they have been successful as most of the poisons, at this time, do kill fleas and most animals do not die instantly.
 A majority of animals, though, do exhibit a wide range of adverse events within hours of being treated with an application of a flea pesticide product.
 In our store we see unwanted symptoms in animals that can be traced back to the use of a spot on flea product on a weekly basis.
 In other words, an animal was perfectly fine and within minutes to a couple of weeks after the application of a chemical flea and tick product the animal begins to experience adverse symptoms such as diarrhea, vomiting, tremors or lethargy.
 Often, these symptoms take on the form of chronic illness, such as skin imbalances, and are not associated with the use of the flea pesticide products.
 Even when acute, sudden onset symptoms are seen, veterinarians often pontificate as to the inducement of the unwelcome symptoms being caused by something else and unrelated to the recent use of a topical flea pesticide.